 The Financial Conduct Authority in its publication Consumer Credit and Consumers in Vulnerable Circumstances (April 2014) defines customers in vulnerable circumstances as follows:

-“We consider a vulnerable consumer to be someone who, due to their personal circumstances, is especially susceptible to detriment.”
-With the most significant detriment occurring when, “…through the use of consumer credit, they get into unmanageable or problem debt.”
+“We consider a vulnerable consumer to be to be someone who, due to their personal circumstances, is especially susceptible to detriment, particularly when a firm is not acting with appropriate levels of care.”

-Customers who might be considered as being in vulnerable circumstances could include:
+We recognise that customers who might be considered as being in vulnerable circumstances could include those with:

 Identification of Vulnerable Customers

 We remain mindful of the potential for enquiry by vulnerable customers and the potential for any change of circumstance in respect of existing customers.

 It is important that potentially vulnerable customers are identified to ensure procedures are put in place to help.
 This means providing additional information, guidance and support to enable them to make an informed decision.

 It is critically important to listen carefully to all customers and to identify people who may be classed as a vulnerable customer.